mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 4. How best can socio-cultural approaches be aligned with constructionist legacy.
 Is my approach of x, fruitful in other areas?

-TO INTEGRATE
-The process of identifying and working with GDPs in this research process can be mapped as a dialectical process of moving (rising) to the concrete [@sannino_activity_2011].
-It is this movement from a kernel idea into varied concrete instances that is the root of the power of the approach according to CHAT scholars.
-While, the varied uses as meditational strategies and their integration into varied concrete forms of creative cultural and interpersonal repertoires many be particular to this setting, the germ cell concept described above is a theoretical and generalisable abstraction not particular to this context.